Strom Law Firm Columbia SC

 Indecent Exposure

-Any person who deliberately exposes themself to another in a provocative way commits sexual abuse.
-This includes showing their genitals and acts of masturbation (i.e. touching themselves).
+Any person who deliberately exposes themselves to another in a provocative way commits sexual abuse.
+Indecent exposure is an example of sexual abuse, including showing their genitals and acts of masturbation (i.e., touching themselves).

 Sexual Contact

-Sexual contact without consent, from groping to fondling to direct intercourse, is sexual abuse.
-Any time a person sexually touches another without their consent, they are committing sexual abuse.
+Sexual contact without consent, from groping to fondling—even when these acts fall short of penetration—still constitutes sexual abuse.
+Any time a person sexually touches another without their permission, they are committing sexual abuse.

 Obscene Messages and Photographs